galvanixer/thinkingatoms/content/posts/Metals_Biology.md

     srcset=""
     sizes=""
     alt="An example image"
-    caption="Periodic Table of Life: Essential elements for biological systems are highlighted in black, showcasing their indispensable role in life’s processes.
-Elements suggested to be essential, but not yet universally confirmed, are marked in navy blue, hinting at their potential significance in the web of life."
 >}}
+Periodic Table of Life: Essential elements for biological systems are highlighted in black, showcasing their indispensable role in life’s processes.
+Elements suggested to be essential, but not yet universally confirmed, are marked in navy blue, hinting at their potential significance in the web of life.
+{{</ imgset >}}

 So, how did these metals journey from lifeless rocks to living organisms?
 As life began to emerge on Earth, metals found their way into biological systems.
 Why?
 Their unique properties make them perfect for biochemical reactions.
 Metals can easily transfer electrons, making them powerful catalysts for energy production and other vital processes.
 Over billions of years, life evolved to use these cosmic leftovers as the building blocks for survival.